Last Updated on

-Last week, Terry, the programming manager at Sugar Bay, the only ACA accredited camp in South Africa, left a comment asking me for ideas for their 4 weeks of camp held during the World Cup.
+In 2010 the programming manager at Sugar Bay, a resident camp in South Africa, left a comment asking me for ideas for their 4 weeks of camp held during the World Cup.

-The World Cup goes from June 11 to July 11, 2010.
-Why not dedicate a wee, a day or even an afternoon to this epic event.
-It’s not only a good opportunity to play some football (soccer, for my American readers), but it’s a great opportunity to highlight Africa, specifically South Africa (which is where the World Cup is being held this year).
+The World Cup is in June/July every year.
+Why not dedicate a week, a day or even an afternoon to this epic event.
+It’s not only a good opportunity to play some football (soccer, for my American readers), but it’s a great opportunity to highlight the hosting country.
+In 2010 it was Africa, specifically South Africa.

 - The Diski – Here is a dance that takes moves from football and puts them to music.
 It’s uniquely South African.
 Gather the campers and have staff lead the dance.
 It’s sort of like line dancing where everyone does the same moves together.
 There are a number of videos on YouTube that will show you demonstrations and how -tos, but I suggest starting at this site.

 - Have a Braai – Braai is African for barbecue.
 There’s even a National Braai Day in Africa.
 Read more about Braai here.

 - Trivia – Ask trivia questions about the World Cup and/or about the different nations that compete.

 - Target Practice – Set up targets and let campers try to hit them with the ball.